Israr-11/Code-Snippet-Manager/README.md

 After downloading the folder on the local system, click on the index.html file and it will open up in the browser.

-## Step 4: Build for Production
+## Step 4: Running on the Linux

-To build the app for production, use:
+Install the desired browser if haven't already installed, for installing the firefox type -> sudo snap install firefox

+For running an HTML file in firefox, go to the path containing the HTML file and then type -> firefox index.html